serhiyb/dietas-guide/index.md

 shipping cost is not included in the price and is an additional charge.

+The payment can be done via PayPal/Venmo/Zelle.

+Send us an [email](mailto:info@dietas.guide) with the plants you would like to purchase and we will provide you with the details.

 ### FAQ
 We prepared answers to some of the frequently asked questions related to the Dieta [here](./faq).